-Minnesota College Football: Augsburg, Bethel to square off for division title
+Minnesota college football: Augsburg, Bethel to square off for division title

 BY THE NUMBERS

 275 Career receptions — an NSIC record — for Mary's Danny Kittner.
-Kittner also is the NSIC career leader in receiving yards (3,519).
+He slso is the NSIC career leader in receiving yards (3,519).

-2,069 Receiving yards for Armani Carmickle in his Minn.
-Duluth career.
+2,069 Receiving yards for Armani Carmickle in his Minnesota Duluth career.
 He is the sixth player in program history to surpass 2,000 career receiving yards.